epvario/.github/profile/README.md

 # [EPVario]  state of the art open-source E-Paper Variometer for Paragliding

 EPVario is a powerful open source variometer for paragliding, designed to be mounted on your risers.

-Core component is a RP2040 microcontroller, the flagship chip designed by Raspberry Pi in the UK, and a WeAct Studio, 2.9 Inch, Epaper module providing a future proof hardware platform with excellent readability even in direct sunlight.
+Core component is a RP2040 microcontroller, the flagship chip designed by Raspberry Pi in the UK, and a WeAct Studio, 2.9 Inch, Epaper module providing a future proof hardware platform with excellent readability, even in direct sunlight.

 Full access to the design files of the 3D printed case offer great options for other mounting systems on cockpits or shoudler straps for tandem pilots.

-The main component, a single custom PCB holding most components, can be ordered at PCB manufacturers easily through the provided design files.
+The main component, a single PCB holding most components, can be ordered fully assembled at PCB manufacturers easily through the provided KiCAD design files.

 ![image](https://github.com/user-attachments/assets/b1dfbc78-c23f-4806-93fc-69b596cbea38)